 Looking for a few fun kindergarten butterfly life cycle activities to try?
 How about one that includes a fine motor activity such as playdough?
 Then keep reading

 Once we were done with our sheets, I realized I completely forgot to talk about the butterfly life cycle!
-Today for #PlayfulPreschool I will be sharing with you our twist on this as well as a set free cards with each stage of this life cycle.
+Today for #PlayfulPreschool I will be sharing with you our twist on this as well as a set of free cards with each stage of this life cycle.

 Please note that affiliate links are used throughout this post for your convenience.

 Okay, so I try to be as hands on and creative as I can with my daughter’s learning and I figured… why not demonstrate the butterfly life cycle with playdough??

 Butterfly Life Cycle Science Resources

 Insect Lore Butterfly Growing Kit Toy – Includes Voucher Coupon for 5 Live Caterpillars to ButterfliesFrom Caterpillar to Butterfly (Let’s-Read-and-Find-Out Science 1)Creativity for Kids Sparkle N’ Grow Butterfly Terrarium48 Plastic Prepared Microscope Slides Kit BONUS Butterfly Specimen for Kids Student Science STEM EducationCaterpillar to Butterfly (Science for Toddlers)Creativity for Kids GROW Butterfly – Chia Seed Indoor Gardening Kit for KidsJili Online 24Pcs Wild Animals Assorted Plastic Butterfly Insects Model Figures Toys Kids Educative Preschool ToysMontessori Butterfly Life Cycle Animal Match Cards and Figurines.
 Nomenclature Science Work Teaching